fortierpm/personal-portfolio/README.md

 # Peter Fortier's Personal Portfolio

-**Thanks for checking out my work!** Aside from the preinstalled files that come with `react-static create`, I handtyped all the code for this website myself!
+**Thanks for checking out my work!** Aside from the preinstalled packages that come with `react-static create`, I handtyped all the code for this website myself!
 I also designed all the SVGs, visuals, and my personal logo (this excludes the FontAwesome icons featured in the *Contacts* portion of the page).

 ## Made with React-Static